jacobbat/resume/resume.md

 * Responsible for the uptime of large scale e-commerce systems including DIRECTV.com, retailer portal, intranet for CSRs, Cloudera Hadoop and an Apigee implementation
 * Worked to reduce toil through automation and better visibility into the complex systems
 * Developed and maintained dashboards (written in Java) to monitor and remediate WebLogic & Tomcat JVMs
-* Reduced meant time to repair e-commerce sites by implementing Application Performance Management (APM) tools starting with HP Diagnostics and upgrading to AppDynamics
+* Reduced mean time to repair e-commerce sites by implementing Application Performance Management (APM) tools starting with HP Diagnostics and upgrading to AppDynamics
 * Introduced first A/B deployments to the e-commerce sites
 * Implemented Akamai CDN for caching and DNS load balancing to relieve pressure from internal web servers
 * Partially responsible for the news-making 2013 DIRECTV.com NFL Sunday Ticket outage, the ensuing effort to stabilize the systems resulted in a 10x performance improvement and 99.99% uptime